-Dry Cleaning Fluid is a highly toxic and flammable chemical that is used by dry cleaners to remove dirt and soil from clothing.
-Dry cleaning fluid is also available commercially for use on washable and dry cleaning clothing.
-Dry cleaning fluid is a solvent and is not water-based even though it is liquid.
-Dry cleaning solvents can also come in powder or spray form.
+Dry cleaning fluid is a highly toxic and sometimes flammable chemical that is used by dry cleaners to remove dirt and soil from clothing.
+Dry cleaning fluid is also available commercially for use on washable and dry-clean-only clothing.
+It's a solvent and is not water-based even though it is liquid; it can also come in powder or spray form.
 Although dry cleaning fluid is primarily used by professional dry cleaners, it can be used in the home with a great deal of caution.

 Some people prefer to use dry cleaning fluid in the home for their dry clean only fabrics, including laundry and upholstery.
 It is primarily used as a stain remover.
-Dry cleaning fluid is a master at getting out oil based stains and oil-based ink stains from upholstery and carpet.
+Dry cleaning fluid is a master at getting out oil-based stains and oil-based ink stains from upholstery and carpet.

 Always test first in a hidden area to see how your upholstery or carpet will react.
 To use, blot a small amount using a clean white cloth.
-Use it sparingly.
-A little goes a long way.
+Use it sparingly—a little goes a long way.
 Blot away the stain and fluid using a clean white cloth, changing the cloth as the stain comes up.
 When the stain has been completely removed, you still need to rinse as much of the solvent away as possible

 Take a wet clean white cloth and blot up as much of the solution as you can.
 Keep repeating until the solvent has been removed and the area is damp.
 If you don't remove enough of the solvent, you may be left with a ring around the stained area, so take your time and be diligent.

-Where to Find Dry Cleaning Fluid?
+Where to Find Dry Cleaning Fluid

 Like many cleaning supplies, dry cleaning fluid is widely available online.
 You can also find dry cleaning fluid at commercial cleaning supply stores especially ones that sell carpet cleaning supplies.
-But don't expect to find it on your local grocery store shelves.
+Don't expect to find it on your local grocery store shelves.
 You will probably have to do some digging to find this in a store and most likely will only find it in a store that sells to commercial carpet and cleaning companies.
 Shopping online may be your best bet.